You can access the full course here: BUILD AN RTS GAME WITH UNREAL ENGINE

-Let’s go back to the GameLevel level, add the Unit to the level, and start the game to see what happens.
+Let’s go back to the GameLevel level in our Unreal Engine RTS, add the Unit to the level, and start the game to see what happens.

-Just to test the Nav Mesh, let’s disconnect the BeginPlay node from the Set node in the Unit’s Event Graph.
+Just to test the Nav Mesh in our Unreal Engine RTS, let’s disconnect the BeginPlay node from the Set node in the Unit’s Event Graph.
 This way, the Target Position would have the default (0, 0, 0) value at the start of the game.

-If you start the game now, you should see the Unit go to the (0, 0, 0) location.
+If you start the Unreal Engine RTS now, you should see the Unit go to the (0, 0, 0) location.
 The Unit will even go around the obstacles we set earlier.

 You may think that our Unit moves too fast.
 Let’s change the Unit’s speed now: